 Speech Communication courses help develop the full potential of students through examination, study and practice of intrapersonal, interpersonal, public, intercultural and group communication.
 The goal is to create an educational environment allowing students to explore the impact of communication upon individuals, organizations and societies.
-Specialized courses include public speaking, business and professional communication, voice and diction, argumentation and debate and oral interpretation.
+Introduction to Speech Communication is offered by all seven colleges of DCCCD, and specialized courses may include public speaking, interpersonal communication, business and professional communication, voice and diction, and argumentation and debate.

-An Associate of Arts degrees with a Field of Study in Mass Communications-Speech Communications is offered at three colleges of DCCCD.
+An Associate of Arts Degree with a Field of Study in Mass Communications-Speech Communications is offered at Richland College.

 Official Field of Study degrees were created by the Texas Higher Education Coordinating Board to transfer as a block of credit to any Texas public college or university.
 Field of Study degrees comprise courses to complete at freshman and sophomore levels that lead to a specific major in a four-year degree.